oseparovic/MCGExtracted/README.md

 * *ART.FST* - lots of GUI elements.
 Mostly focused on the main menu and the in game menus.
 Also contains all pilot thumbnails.
 These are all .tga files which are a just a type of image format.
 You can use sometimes like irfanview to open them
 * *MISC.FST* - lots of misc files.
 Notable is [compbas.csv](https://raw.github.com/oseparovic/MCGExtracted/master/MISC.FST/compbas.csv) which contains what appears to be a full breakdown of components including stats hardpoint compatibility and ammo types
-* *MISSION.FST* - lots of information about the campaign. txt files contain some of the briefings but the rest is buried in abl, abi and fit files
+* *MISSION.FST* - lots of information about the campaign. txt files contain some of the briefings.
+FIT files contain all kinds of info including default variants found in the campaign (AKA) inner sphere store.
+These are named PM1\*\*\*\*\*.FIT. files ending in 100,300,400 represent different variants of the same mech.
+Clan mechs start with PM2 and have many different variants representing various custom mechs you run into during the campaign.
 * *SHAPES.FST* - various shape data in the form of shp, and inf files
-* *TERRAIN.FST* - mission briefing images and
+* *TERRAIN.FST* - mission briefing images etc
 * *data/art/ART.PAK* - lots of gifs likely for animatable buttons?
 Also flic and undetermined files.
 Unlike an FST a PAK file doesn't contain filenames just indexes.
 * *data/objects/OBJECT2.PAK* - a huge amount of plaintext fit files including mech data.
 Directory of files can be found here: https://docs.google.com/spreadsheets/d/1vPJxj4EYbdE1xms5G3FCrhgnW293AvwDmEVvcsANJ7M/edit#gid=0
 * *data/sprites/CURSORS.PAK* - unknown files.
 Likely cursor animation and sprite assets but file types cannot be determined